Russia vetoes UN resolution on chemical weapons in Syria

 As part of their work, UK Ambassador Matthew Rycroft said before the vote, the JIM investigators had looked into "the frankly ridiculous conspiracy theories that some were coming up with to explain away the use of chemical weapons in Syria by the Assad regime."

-Rycroft said after the veto that Russia has "failed as a supposed supporter of peace in Syria."
+Rycroft said after the veto that Russia has "failed as a supposed supporter of peace in Syria," but Nebenzia disagreed.

+"It would seem that we are united on one goal -- to extend the mandate of the mechanism and to boost its effectiveness to identify the true perpetrators in chemical weapons crimes," he said.
+"However, it turned out that some of our partners at the UN Security Council were guided by other priorities."

+Nebenzia urged more discussion on the issue of weapons of mass destruction, saying "delays in this matter are liable to carry a very high price."